-1. Build horizontal interconnections and sustainable structures for cooperation between political actors and technical staff of municipalities to foster integrated urban planning concepts

-2. Enable capacity building and knowledge transfer in the field of integrated urban planning concepts among participating local authorities

-3. Support the development of institutionalized Energy Plans in the 24 committed cities

-4. Organize a transnational exchange among all participants about cutting-edge experience in integrated urban planning to encourage further commitment at the European level

-5. Gather insights and monitor the success of the peer-to-peer exchanges

-6. Support the development of dissemination products (national and EU Guidelines)
+- 1. Build horizontal interconnections and sustainable structures for cooperation between political actors and technical staff of municipalities to foster integrated urban planning concepts - 2.
+Enable capacity building and knowledge transfer in the field of integrated urban planning concepts among participating local authorities - 3.
+Support the development of institutionalized Energy Plans in the committed cities - 4.
+Organize a transnational exchange among all participants about cutting-edge experience in integrated urban planning to encourage further commitment at the European level - 5.
+Gather insights and monitor the success of the peer-to-peer exchanges - 6.
+Support the development of dissemination products (national and EU Guidelines)

-3. Tasks of the different project participants
+3. Tasks of the different project participants in Austria

-The partners will organize targeted P2P exchanges between Forerunner and Committed Cities, involving relevant actors to mediate the exchange of expertise and to foster a multi-stakeholder and integrated approach to energy planning.
+Climate Alliance Austria will organize targeted P2P exchanges between Forerunner and Committed Cities, involving relevant actors to mediate the exchange of expertise and to foster a multi-stakeholder and integrated approach to energy planning.
 In addition, their task is the documentation and evaluation of the Peer-to-Peer exchanges and providing a summary of the experiences and conclusions of the exchanges for the Guidelines in WP3.
 Furthermore, they should help the CCs in the elaboration process of Energy Plans, including a final visit of all CCs after the Peer-to-peer exchanges.

-Each Forerunner City (FC) has to attend 5 national peer-learning events of which they have to host 2 (they also have to support the partners in the preparation and execution of their P2P events) and the European exchange.
+Each Forerunner City (FC) has to attend 4 national peer-learning events (they also have to support the partners in the preparation and execution of their P2P events) and the European exchange.

 One exchange will take place in the special award-winning city.
-Additionally, the special award-winning city (SAW) has to attend 4 national peer-learning exchanges and the European exchange (same as the FC).
+Additionally, the special award-winning city (SAW) has to attend 3 national peer-learning exchanges and the European exchange (same as the FC).

-The Committed Cities (CC) have to attend all 6 national peer-learning exchanges (in addition to the five above mentioned P2P events there will be one P2P exchange for the CC exclusively) and the European exchange.
+The Committed Cities (CC) have to attend all national peer-learning exchanges (in addition to the above mentioned P2P events there will be one P2P exchange for the CC exclusively) and the European exchange.